Homework 01

 vulgar or offensive (100pts*)

-will be reported to the Office of Student Conduct for further review and
+violation will be reported to the Office of Student Conduct for further

-about content, then you should ask the instructor before submitting the
+questions about content, then you should ask the instructor before

 - Coding Style.
 (10pts)